lreb/AWS-Developer-Certification/EC2.md

 - Use static IP
 - You can attach block storage

+## Key pair

+- you can just have a key with a specific name

 ## Security
 - Use the AWS identity and access management to control and limit access to all your AWS resources at all times.
 - You should only allow trusted networks and hosts to have access to all ports to the instance.